m-vasileiadis/Fashion-MNIST-classifier/Documentation.md

 ### Final results

-Multiple combinations of the above architectures and parameters were trained from scratch and evaluated.
+Multiple combinations of the above architectures and parameters were trained from scratch for 30 epochs and evaluated.
 The simple CNN achieved the best result of 93.62%, closely followed by mixNet with 93.50%, with the extremelly small shufflenet further back at 91.91%.
 The detailed results from all the training sessions can be found [here](https://drive.google.com/file/d/1csOWy-xwY6Xk2VjNKZJIM93UozmKfq-_/view?usp=sharing).